laszlocph/website/Rancher-Kubernetes-routing.md

         servicePort: 80
 </pre>

-But as you can tell, having one giant config for all the routing is reallt not convenient and prone to errors.
+But as you can tell, having one giant config for all the routing is really not convenient and prone to errors.

 ## The Kubernetes Ingress Controller

-It bothered me a lot, so a few days later I checked out what vanilla Kubernetes has to offer.
+It bothered me a lot, so a few days later I checked out what the vanilla Kubernetes has to offer.

 I knew it can be done as Openshift's Router worked as I would prefer: having many Ingress definitions that all modify one central router software component (which was HAProxy that case).